Alappuzha: Backwater paddy cultivation

-Due to the steep decline in the price of rice during 1920 to 1940, the reclamation activities became sluggish, but they gained momentum again in the early 1940s.
+Due to the steep decline in the price of rice during 1920 to 1940, the reclamation activities became sluggish, then gained momentum again in the early 1940s.
 During this period, in order to increase the agricultural output, government initiated a Grow More Food campaign and provided incentives to encourage new reclamations.
 The advent of electric motors made the reclamation easier, cheaper and less risky as compared to the earlier periods.
 The last tract of the reclamations namely Q, S and T block were made during this period.